vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - don't chew betel nut without betel leaves
 - don't consume the bottom, stem, or tip of betel leaves
 - don't chew betel leaves and nuts at the same time
-- widows, sanyaasi, and bachelors must not consume betel leaves
+- widows, sanyAsi, and bachelors must not consume betel leaves
 - don't consume the betel leaf used to keep calcium
-- never use betel leaves on fasting days such as Ekaadasi
+- never use betel leaves on fasting days such as EkAdasi
 - don't drink water while chewing betel leaves
 </details>